sciZer0/7/v/README.md

 This new approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing hash-works (unlike POW).

-Nevertheless, the approach includes Solana's Proof-Of-History -- but Proof-Of-History without stakes.
+At the same time, the approach includes Solana's Proof-Of-History — but Proof-Of-History without stakes.

 The approach is highly efficient and might be used by truly-decentralized and truly-democratic blockchains one of which, for example, the Vote blockchain is.